juliaolivieri/COMP_162_2026/classwork12.md

 #### Exercises

-1. **(CW) Create a new jupyter notebook.
-Import pandas, matplotlib, and seaborn.
-You will submit this file in your classwork assignment for today's class.**
 1. Load the mining and penguins datasets from last class (https://github.com/juliaolivieri/COMP_162_2025/blob/main/L15_python_intro/classwork13.md).
 1. **(CW) Display the mining dataset.**
 1. **(CW) Index into the "pearl" entry using `.iloc[]`**